anjalig21/Climate-Bots/README.md

 cd location of file, (python manage.py makemigrations) (python manage.py migrate) (python manage.py runserver)

 Now this project should be running on your localhost machine!
-Thank you for viewing this project, Let's strive to save our home!
-Climate Bots
+Thank you for viewing this project.
+Let's strive to save our home!
+- Climate Bots